Benchpress: A Scalable and Versatile Workflow for Benchmarking Structure Learning Algorithms: Conclusions

 \section{Conclusions}

-\ttl provides a novel \smk workflow for scalable and re-producible execution and benchmarking of structure learning algorithms. \smk's support for running containerized software together with the simple data and graph representation enables \ttl to compare algorithms implemented in different programming languages.
-It is the first software of its kind in many aspects, including scalability and reproducibility, and perhaps most importantly from the fact that it can directly incorporate existing software from the public domain.
-This can potentially save researchers months of unnecessary work, or provide benchmarks that would never had been done otherwise.
-In its current version \ttl already implements 30 of the state-of-the-art learning algorithms, as well as a number of modules for generating data models and evaluating performance.
+\ttl provides a novel \smk workflow for scalable and reproducible execution and benchmarking of structure learning algorithms. \smk's support for running containerized software through \sng together with the simple data and graph representation enables \ttl to compare algorithms implemented in different programming languages and run them without requiring unnecessary system privileges or installation of individual module dependencies. \ttl is the first software of its kind for structure learning in many aspects, including scalability and reproducibility, and perhaps most importantly from the fact that it can directly incorporate existing software.
+This can potentially save researchers a large amount of unnecessary work and provide benchmarks that would never be implemented otherwise.
+Likewise, it could facilitate necessary benchmarks for new algorithms, and the sharing of the results in a standardised format.
+In its current version \ttl already implements \nalgs of the state-of-the-art learning algorithms, as well as several modules for generating data models and evaluating performance.
 As \ttl is built in a completely modular form \smk allows for seamless scaling of computations over multiple cores, grids or servers without any extra additional effort.
-In addition, it is straightforward to integrate new modules into the software.
-Even though the \ttl project so far has a focus on structure learning for graphical models, as structure learning can be viewed as an instance of the mode general topic of \emph{model choice}, we also see the potential in extending \ttl to evaluate other statistical models.
+In addition, it is straightforward to integrate new modules into the workflow.
+Even though the \ttl project focusses so far on structure learning for graphical models, we also see the potential in extending \ttl to evaluate more general estimation procedures, also for other statistical models.